C2DH/maison-du-son/_objects/philips-2601.md

 abstract: "The Philips 2601, a combination between radio and piece of furniture, is a product of the radio domestication process."
 authors:
   - hannah-schmit

 ---

-main content

----
-Object biography Philips 2601
+Object biography Philips 2511 & 2601
 ---

 2601: “Hello.
 My name is Philips 2601 and this is my biography.
 I am a radio and a piece of furniture in one!
 I was built by the Philips company in Eindhoven, in the Netherlands, in 1931 or 1933.
 I don’t really know when exactly I was built, because nobody could find a date on one of my parts.
 But according to the gentleman in whose collection I live for the moment, I was definitely built in 1931 or 1933.”